ianvanharten/all-time-reading-list/README.md

 - The Road to Confederation -- Donald Creighton
 - The Righteous Mind -- Jonathan Haidt
 - Apocalypse Never -- Michael Shellenberger
+- The Uses and Abuses of History -- Margaret MacMillan